Searching for a squark LSP of the first two families at the LHC: Squark LSP Phenomenology

 \section{Squark LSP Phenomenology}

 Squarks can be abundantly produced at the LHC (see Refs.~\cite{PhysRevD.31.1581,Beenakker:1996ch}).
 Its production at colliders is dominated by QCD processes, since the RPV contributions are strongly suppressed in the $\mn$.
 The pair production of coloured SUSY particles at large hadron colliders has been extensively studied.
+In particular, the relevant Feynman diagrams, as well as the lowest and higher order processes of squark production in quark and gluon collisions, can be found summarized in Ref.~\cite{Beenakker:1996ch}.
+There, one can see that the most relevant input parameters are squark and gluino masses.

-Since we do not expect a significant difference from the values predicted in the MSSM, we make use of Prospino2 \cite{Beenakker:1996ed} to compute NLO cross sections for the production of squark-antisquark and squark pairs of the first two families.
+Since we do not expect a significant difference from the values predicted in the MSSM, we make use of Prospino2 \cite{Beenakker:1996ed} to compute NLO cross-sections for the production of squark-antisquark and squark pairs of the first two families.
 This scenario turns out to be different from the third family of squarks analysed in \cite{Kpatcha:2021nap,Knees:2023fel}.
-This is because the contribution to the production cross section of squark pairs is proportional to the corresponding quark density inside the proton, which is negligible for stop and sbottom.
-In addition, the production of squark pairs is further supressed by the gluino mass.
+This is because the contribution to the production cross-section of squark pairs is proportional to the corresponding quark density inside the proton, which is negligible for stop and sbottom.
+In addition, the production of squark pairs is further supressed by the gluino mass, since they can only be produced from quark pair initial states.
 Thus, only squark-antisquark final states are relevant for the computation of the production cross-section of the third (and also second) family.
 However, for the first family of squarks, both types of final states must be taken into account.

-In particular, for our range of interest of squark masses between about 200 GeV and 2000 GeV, and considering a gluino mass of 2700 GeV (see Table~\ref{fixed} below), the production cross section with proton-proton collisions at $\sqrt s = 13$ TeV for $\tilde{d}$ is in the range between 28.9 pb and 8.08$\times10^{-5}$ pb, for $\tilde{u}$ between 29.2 pb and 7.42$\times10^{-4}$ pb, and for both $\tilde{s}$ and $\tilde{c}$ between 28.6 pb and 1.01$\times10^{-5}$pb.
+In particular, for our range of interest of squark masses between about 200 GeV and 2000 GeV, and considering a gluino mass of 2700 GeV (see Table~\ref{fixed} below), the production cross-section with proton-proton collisions at $\sqrt s = 13$ TeV for $\tilde{d}$ is in the range between 28.9 pb and 8.08$\times10^{-5}$ pb, for $\tilde{u}$ between 29.2 pb and 7.42$\times10^{-4}$ pb, and for both $\tilde{s}$ and $\tilde{c}$ between 28.6 pb and 1.01$\times10^{-5}$pb.